-Depending on the type of claim, some or all of the following information may be required:
+Some or all of the following information may be required:

-- Patient's name, date of birth and relationship to the participant; - Group number and individual member number; - Condition (diagnosis) and the treatment or service for which approval is being requested; - Service provider's name, address and tax identification number; - Records or other documentation to support the request for approval; - Date(s) service was rendered or purchase was made; - Diagnosis code, procedure codes and descriptions of each service or supply; and - Original copies of the itemized charge(s) for each service or supply.
-Photocopies are acceptable only if you are covered by two plans and you sent the original bill to the primary payer.
-Note that monthly statements, balance due bills and credit card receipts are not acceptable documentation for itemized charges.
+- Patient's name, date of birth, and relationship to the participant; - Group number and individual member number; - Medical condition (diagnosis) and the treatment or service for which approval is being requested; - Service provider's name, address, and tax identification number; - Medical records or other documentation to support the request for approval; - Date(s) service was rendered or purchase was made; - Diagnosis code, procedure codes, and descriptions of each service or supply; and - Original copies of the itemized charge(s) for each service or supply.
+Photocopies are only acceptable if you're covered by two plans and you sent the original bill to the primary payer.
+Note that monthly statements or balance due bills and credit card receipts are not acceptable documentation for itemized charges.